 That was easily the worst week of my life.
 Nothing made sense.
 Three weeks later, my aunt, only two years older than me, died unexpectedly as well.
 Since then, my memories have been a blend of “treasures in heaven or the consuming fires of torment.”
 More the treasures in heaven part these days.
 But grief is not linear.
 What I am doing now is acknowledging my grief and learning to live with loss one day at a time.

 I have been in graduate school since May, which is another reason I haven’t posted.
 It has been incredibly stressful.
 It made me push my grief to the side which wasn’t healthiest way to deal.
 All of this in the middle of a pandemic and a presidential election cycle and more virtual learning for my children and myself, and I started a new job.
 Let me tell ya’ll…it was rough.

 This leaves my blog on hold, for a while.
 I had a hard time juggling school and life responsibilities.
-A blog requires a solid commitment to grow.
-In my mind, rather than posting seven days a week, I envision Mocha Angels Monday, Wellness Wednesday, and a Film & TV Friday.
-That’s down from seven days to three days a week.
+A blog requires a commitment and consistency to grow.
+Rather than posting seven days a week, I envision a Mocha Angels Monday, Wellness Wednesday, and a Film & TV Friday.
 All of those things encompass me as The Holistic Storyteller.
 I can’t write all of those posts and juggle three classes, a job, and running a household.
 I know people still read my blog everyday.
-I also know that I will earn a living a writer one day.
+I also know that I will earn a living as a writer one day.
 It’s what’s in my heart and soul and the thing I am the very best at doing.
 So it’s not goodbye, it’s see you soon.